Manual Annotation

 You will also notice that the creation of tag categories against the background of the concrete annotation process makes you aware that each category should be based on very precise definitions, so that—even for yourself—it becomes clear how and when the respective tag is to be applied.
 The hierarchization of individual tags also fits better with some literary approaches (such as formalism or structuralism) than with others (such as deconstruction).
 The fact that tagsets in CATMA do not necessarily have to be organized hierarchically remedies this problem.
 Although tags located on the same hierarchy level are still displayed horizontally in CATMA, they can still, for example, simulate a rhizomatic concept organization.
 A general danger of the formalization of concepts in the form of tagsets could be that (possibly conscious) ambiguities are more difficult to represent in one’s own taxonomy.
 The tabular representation requires a clarification, which could occasionally be accompanied by a simplification of the analysis concept itself.

 The given style categories are easier to assign since they are more declarative: the question whether something is a repetition can usually be answered with yes or no, exclamations are already highlighted by exclamation marks etc. Parallelisms can already need some evaluation in order to be annotated.
 More interpretative, however, are the given attitude categories.
 Since we as readers can only perceive the story world through the words of the homodiegetic narrator, annotating questionable factual claims asks for interpretation.
-Even more so with the category of questionable morals that require contextual information and ethical evaluations.
+Even more so with the category of questionable morals, where contextual information and ethical evaluations are required.

 The literary text occasionally eludes the given categories of analysis.
-The more formal a tag category is (e.g. “repetition”), the less problematic the tags can be assigned.
+The more formal a tag category is (e.g. “repetition”), the less problematic is is for the tags to be used.
 Decision difficulties may arise with more complex or semantic categories.

 Task 3: Go through your annotations again and assign properties and values.
-You can use the categories already suggested in this tutorial (“certainty”, “importance”, “comment”), or create any other form of property that seems important to you.
+You can use the categories already suggested in this tutorial (“certainty”, “importance”), or create any other form of property that seems useful to you.
 Which annotated text passages require further discussion?
 What other properties seem to be reasonable?

 Text passages for further discussion (among others) may be: